Here is the NY Times version:

 Standings.

-When NOT on a mobile phone the BN command will put the 19 additional letters above the list of Bonus words.
+When NOT on a mobile phone the BN command will put the 19 additional letters below the text field.

 Similar to what happens in Donut Mode, when in Bonus Mode only Bonus words are shown – no Puzzle, Donut, Lexicon or Stash words.
-And since you are not looking for puzzle words, the Status (numeric or graphical), Hint Table, Two Letter List, and Three Letter List are hidden as well.
+And since you are not looking for puzzle words, the Status (numeric or graphical), Hint Table, Two Letter List, Three Letter List, and Jumble Table are not shown.
 This helps you focus on finding those elusive colorful intriguing Bonus words!

-When searching for Bonus words to increase your BOA score this list of words from the large lexicon may help:
+When searching for Bonus words to increase your BOA, BB, and Xw scores this list of “open secret” words from the large lexicon may help:

 Note: These lists of words can change after the day of the puzzle.
 Furthermore, as a “very big cheat” you could select, copy, and paste all of the words into the text box to add to your collection.